Dingle Hiking Historical Highlights

 The ruins of the Killelton Oratory are located in the west of the village.
 Bearing the same name in Loch a Duin Valley, near Camp on the north side of the Dingle Peninsula.

 Caherconree is named after a stone ringfort that is two-thirds of the way up the southwestern shoulder.
 It overlooks a mountain road called Bóthar na gCloch.
 This translates as ‘road of the stones’.

 Three sides of the ringfort are surrounded by steep cliffs.
 Cú Roí mac Dáire lived in the fort according to Irish mythology.
 He was able to make it spin around at night to stop any attackers from finding the entrance to get in.

 In the story of Aided Con Roí, the king’s daughter called Bláthnat is kidnapped and taken to the fort by Cú Roí.
 She is subsequently rescued by her lover, Cú Chulainn.
 Bláthnat pours milk into the stream which signals to Cú Chulainn that the time is right to attack.
 Now called the Finglas (from an Fhionnghlaise meaning “the white stream”) and you can still see its source is close to the remains of the ringfort.

 3. Minard Castle

 Originally the castle is believed to have been four stories in height, it is now a beautiful ruin and 3 stories high.
 Holding a strategic position however it was not strong enough to withstand Cromwell’s Forces.

-Not surprising in its glorious surroundings that Minard was used in 1970 ass the backdrop for scenes from the Oscar Winning film ‘Ryan’s Daughter’, much of which was shot in and around the Dingle Peninsula.
+Not surprising in its glorious surroundings that Minard was used in 1970 as the backdrop for scenes from the Oscar Winning film ‘Ryan’s Daughter’.
+Much of which was shot in and around the Dingle Peninsula.